 The MSBA program represents a focused collection of courses that provides students with specialized knowledge of business analytics.
-The MS in Business Analytics Program is structured around four main components: the foundation classes, the core courses, the elective courses, and the Capstone Project.
+The MS in Business Analytics Program is structured around four main components: The Bridging Program, the core courses, the elective courses, and the Capstone Project.
 The central courses of the program consist of nine core courses and one elective course, each of which is worth three credit points.
-The foundation courses do not carry credit points.
-The foundation courses can be bypassed through evidence of academic background in a relevant area.
+The Bridging Program do not carry credit points.
+Please refer to section 2.1.5 for further details.